+Better Performance and Financial Planning: Ideally, a financial management system does more than just manage the monetary mechanics across debits and credits and publish a few reports.
 A well-designed financial management system improves business performance and profits by streamlining operational processes and aligning them to best practices.
 It also helps employees be more productive as they invest their time and effort into strategic (rather than tactical) activities that can transform companies and institutions.

 Beyond the General Ledger: As organizations add new markets, expand into new geographies, and adapt to marketplace disruption—especially if they are the disruptor—their financial management solutions must rapidly scale to accommodate added legal and reporting requirements, additional assets, new short-term and long-term liabilities, more qualified suppliers for goods and services, and infrastructure that addresses employee payrolls and policies in different countries.